denten-books/plain-text/2-chapter.md

 contingent" they identify real-world attributes of digital inscription, at the site of its projection.
-McCorduck tells the story of a rabbinate court, which, when faced with the law prohibiting observant Jews from erasing God's name, rule that words on "screens, disks, and tapes" are not to be considered as writing, therefore sanctioning erasure [@mccorduck_universal_1985, 51; also quoted @heim_electric_1987, 192].
+McCorduck tells the story of a rabbinate court, which, when faced with the law prohibiting observant Jews from erasing God's name, rule that words on the screen are not to be considered as writing, therefore sanctioning erasure [@mccorduck_universal_1985, 51; also quoted
+@heim_electric_1987, 192].
 Conversely, when scholars like Johnna Drucker, Katherine Hayles, and Matthew Kirschenbaum respond to Heim and company with hardened materialism, they are also rightly describing properties of digital inscription, at the site of its archival immanence.
 The two camps disagree because they speak neither of the same phenomenon nor at the same location.
 The former group notices the ephemeral, transcendent state of the projected word.
 The latter points instead to the "uniquely indelible nature of magnetic storage" [@kirschenbaum_mechanisms_2008], to "drives, tapes, and disks" as the "fundamental physical support" and "material substrates of computing" [@drucker_performative_2013].
-The hard drive and the screen splinter the sign between depth and surface, archive and projection.
+The hard drive and the screen splinter the sign between surface and depth, projection and archive.

 Form and content lie flat on the printed page.
 Print interfaces are paper thin, we might say.
 Ink adheres to paper in the way that pixels do not to screens.